SamHCoco/Data-Structure-Implementations-Python/README.md

  * **add(e)** - Adds element e to the linkedlist.
  * **remove(index)** - Removes the element at the specified index from the linkedlist.

- My implementation of the LinkedList data structure in Python:
+ My implementation of the **Singly LinkedList** data structure in Python:
  ```Python
  class LinkedList: